 If you are one of the many people who are constantly in a rush and are lucky to just throw fast food on the table for dinner, it may be beneficial to start focusing on nutrition.
 Re-frame your thinking and don’t just think of putting dinner on the table as a chore, but as giving yourself nutrition to fuel your body for whatever life has in store for you.
 By following the simple nutrition tips given in this article, you will be able to incorporate nutrition into your busy life and reap the rewards in the form of higher energy and lower stress.

 10 Popular Advice To Feel Better And Stay Healthy

 Eat plenty of fresh produce every day.
-The USDA says that at least 9 servings a day of veggies and fruits is essential.
+The USDA says that at least 9 servings a day of veggies and fruits are essential.
 While it might sound like quite a bit, it isn’t at all difficult to work them into your diet.
 Orange juice, tomato sauce, and apple sauce are all tasty ways to get your recommended servings in.